yext/bazel-terraform-rules/README.md

 ## Providers

-Terraform providers must be defined in your `WORKSPACE` to be provided to your `terraform_working_directory` so they can load them during the build phase.
+Terraform providers should be defined in your `WORKSPACE` to be provided to your `terraform_working_directory` so they can load them during the build phase.

 You must provide a set of URLs and SHA256 sums by the platforms you want to support.
 These can be obtained by